psychemedia/island-storynotes/carus-wilson/07-culturally-speaking.md

 Jane Eyre; an Autobiography.
 Edited by Currer Bell.
 Three Vols.— Smith, Elder, and Co.

 This novel many of the features which secure popularity to a work of fiction.
 The characters introduced are strongly marked, the incidents are various, and of a kind which enlist the sympathies, the style is fresh and vigorous, and scarcely anything is overdone.
-There is no regular plot : but, what is better, a thrilling interest is excited in each division or department of the story; the several parts hang together with sufficient closeness to constitute continuity, and to admit of a winding-up at the close.
+There is no regular plot: but, what is better, a thrilling interest is excited in each division or department of the story; the several parts hang together with sufficient closeness to constitute continuity, and to admit of a winding-up at the close.

 ...